pivotal/docs-platform-automation/docs/how-to-guides/git-repo-layout.md

 See the <a fref="https://github.com/concourse/git-resource">Concourse Git resource</a>
 documentation for details.</p>

-To learn more about Git and Github, you can [read this short git handbook](https://docs.github.com/en/get-started/using-git/about-git).
+To learn more about Git and GitHub, you can [read this short git handbook](https://docs.github.com/en/get-started/using-git/about-git).

 ## Creating a Git Repository